Lenz-K/android-kvm-hello-world/README.md

 adb shell chmod a+rw /dev/kvm
 ```

-To change the permissions on every boot, one can add the command to an init file.
+To change the permissions on every boot, one can add the command to an init file of an Android device.
 There are usually several of these files and name and location can vary.
 Find more information on this [here](https://android.googlesource.com/platform/system/core/+/master/init/README.md).
 On the development device of this repo, the file was located at `/etc/init/init-debug.rc`.